minvws/nl-kat-coordination/docs/source/technical_design/nginx.rst

     $ nano /etc/nginx/sites-available/openkat.example.com

-Then put the following content in there, but insert the domain name openkat.example.com into the domainname you are pointing to this Openkat install:
+Then put the following content in there, but insert the domain name openkat.example.com into the domain name you are pointing to this OpenKAT install:

 .. code-block:: sh